Welcome

 - the total blobs size exceeds the underlying DA's limits (includes empty blobs)

-- the implementation specific failures, e.g., for celestia-da, invalid namespace, unable to create the commitment or proof, setting low gas price, etc, could return error.
+- the implementation specific failures, e.g., for celestia-da-json-rpc, invalid namespace, unable to create the commitment or proof, setting low gas price, etc, could return error.

 The RetrieveBlocks